jtleek/rpackages/README.md

 * The License is required to be open source.
 I like GPL-2 or GPL-3 or the creative commons licences like [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/)
 [this](http://www.tldrlegal.com/) is a good website for learning more about software licenses.
 * You should add a line _VignetteBuilder: knitr_
+* You should add a line _Suggests: knitr, BiocStyle_

 Documentation
 ---------------------